klarna/brucke/README.md

 # Brucke - Inter-cluster bridge of kafka topics
 Brucke is a Inter-cluster bridge of kafka topics powered by [Brod](https://github.com/klarna/brod)

-Brucke bridges messages from upstream topic to downstream topic with configurable re-partitionning strategy.
+Brucke bridges messages from upstream topic to downstream topic with configurable re-partitionning strategy and message filter/transform plugins

 # Configuration